allen0099/allen0099/README.md

 ### Hi there 👋

 - I am a university student.
-- Learning about PHP, Javascript.
+- Learning about PHP, JavaScript.

 ### Stats